 Although COVID-19 tests provided by healthcare professionals normally are covered in full by health insurance, at-home tests may or may not be covered.
 However, you can use your FSA to purchase home kits, such as the one produced by Lucira Health specifically to test for COVID-19, and this test was approved by the FDA.

 Believe it or not, menstrual care products were not an FSA eligible expense until the passage of the CARES Act.
 You can use your Flexible Spending Account to buy tampons, pads, panty liners, and other over-the-counter products designed for menstrual care.

 If you have not seen your dentist in a while, make an appointment now.
 Dental copays, x-rays, and non-cosmetic procedures are all FSA-eligible expenses.

 If you or someone in your immediate family is having trouble sleeping through the night, you can buy sleeping aids with your FSA.
 These can include OTC medications, eye masks, and adult nighttime diapers.

 Thankfully, healthcare consumers have a number of places they can shop in-store or online.
 FSAStore.com is an online retailers dedicated to selling only FSA-eligible products, helping consumers feel confident that their purchases are reimbursable.

 You can use your FSA debit card in-store or online, and cut down on filing claims for reimbursement.
 You can also buy with cash or other payment methods and submit a claim for reimbursement.

 Before you shop, check your FSA balance.
 You can log in through your mobile app or through our online portal.

-Make sure you maximize your FSA balance in 2020!
+Make sure you maximize your FSA balance!
 The money is yours – put it to good use.